dbbs-lab/student-umbrella/figures_from_data.md

 * Use a search engine to find your answers (see [search guide])
 * If you encounter any errors, see the [error guide] to deal with them!
-* Use Plotly's `simple_white` theme, I like it, it makes me happy and lenient.
+* Plot with Plotly, and use the `simple_white` theme, I like it, it makes me happy and lenient 😇
 * Factor shared code into functions (see [function guide]).

 * Give your figures titles that overlap with the question: